sanjay225/ProductRepo/README.md

 **docker-compose up**

-2. Run command in command prompt to get IPV4 Address.

-**ipconfig**

-3. Replace below hightlighted Host entry with your IP inside appsettings.json

-"ProductDatabase": "Server=**172.29.144.1**;Port=5432;User Id=guest;Password=guest;Database=product"
+2. Open Project using Solution and Build.

-4. Go to Package Manager Console and run below command to create database PM> **update-database**
+3. Go to Package Manager Console and run below command to create database.
+It will create database using Entity Framework.
+PM> **update-database**

 Once database is created.